Web-Projects-Course/javascript-in-class-exercise/README.md

   }
 ```

+## Objects

-Objects like arrays let you store more than one value in a single variable but can allow you to name those values and even add additional functionality to the variable that we will talk about later.
+Objects like arrays, let you store more than one value in a single variable but can allow you to name those values and even add functions (will talk about these in a minute) to the variable.
+Even if you don't create your own objects you will use objects all the time in JavaScript.

 Instead of this: